-CLP:
+CLP

 - Setting practicable requirements regarding font sizes: The new provisions cause an immense amount of unnecessary cost and effort for the industry.
 Since fewer languages fit on a label, there is not only a change in the design of the labels needed, but often the whole logistic chain needs to be rearranged, and larger storage facilities are needed.
-Since the labels were also readable before, the new provisions on font sizes should be reevaluated based on a proper impact assessment. - Defining realistic transition periods: Contrary to a harmonized classification, where all stakeholders get the information at the same time, a change in self-classification starts at the raw material suppliers and needs to work through the chain.
+Since the labels were also readable before, the new provisions on font sizes should be reevaluated.
+Although the adaptation to the new provisions already caused immense costs, there a many ongoing costs, which could easily be avoided.
+We recommend adapting the provisions and prolonging the transition period in the framework of the next omnibus package. - Defining realistic transition periods: Contrary to a harmonized classification, where all stakeholders get the information at the same time, a change in self-classification starts at the raw material suppliers and needs to work through the chain.
 This process takes a certain amount of time.
 In addition, very often a new classification demands for reformulation.
 Hence, realistic transition periods are needed.
+An extension of the transition periods would be a valuable measure that should be included in the next Omnibus package. - Focus on intrinsic properties: There has been a tendency to address topics within the CLP Regulation, which in our opinion are not in scope of the regulation.
+One example are effects from exposure to poorly soluble dusts within CLP.
+These effects should be better addressed within OSH regulation, thus keeping the scope of the different regulations clearly separated.
+As originally intended, CLP should continue to focus on intrinsic hazard properties of chemicals.
+Therefore, also group classifications should be avoided as this also does not reflect the intrinsic hazard of the individual substances. - Strengthen the global harmonization: The UN GHS has proven to be a successful instrument to build a common and harmonized classification of hazards from chemical substances and to facilitate trade between countries.
+This global alignment on the UN level should be increased and not undermined by national or regional unilateral measures, such as the new hazard classes recently introduced in CLP.